Peter Scratchley: Biography

 Scratchley retired with the honorary rank of Major-General on 1 October 1882, but was still employed as defence adviser for Australia by the Colonial Office.
-He was appointed special commissioner for Great Britain in New Guinea in 1884, and arrived there in August 1885.
-Port Moresby was made the seat of government, questions of land tenure and the cultivation of the land were examined, and good relations were established with many of the natives and with the missionaries.
 Scratchley soon contracted malaria and died at sea on aboard the Governor Blackall on 2 December 1885.
 He was buried in Melbourne and then reinterred to the Old Charlton cemetery in England.
 He left a widow, two daughters and a son.

 Honours

 Scratchley was created a Knight Commander of the Order of St Michael and St George in June 1885.

 Scratchley Road in Port Moresby, Mount Scratchley in the Owen Stanley Range near Kokoda in Papua New Guinea, and Fort Scratchley in Newcastle are named in his honour.